 Editor’s Note: 100+ bird organizations declared 2018 the “Year of the Bird” as it is the centennial of the Migratory Bird Treaty Act’s ratification.
 Many are pledging to do 1 thing per month to help birds.
 As Ruthven Park National Historic Site has a bird banding station in collaboration with the Haldimand Bird Observatory, we are featuring one blog post per month on different birds!
-Below, you will find the second installment in this 12-part series.
+Below, you will find the fourth installment in this 12-part series.

 Article by Christine Madliger, Post-Doctoral Researcher (University of Windsor and Carleton University)